Bret Hedican

-Bret Michael Hedican (born August 10, 1970) is an American former professional ice hockey player, a Stanley Cup champion, and a two-time US Olympian.
-A product of St. Cloud State University, Hedican played with the 1992 US Olympic Team before he made his NHL debut in the 1991–92 season with the Blues.
-In his third season with the Blues, Hedican was traded to the Vancouver Canucks with Jeff Brown and Nathan LaFayette for Craig Janney, on March 21, 1994, joining the Canucks in time for their Stanley Cup finals run that season.
+Bret Michael Hedican (born August 10, 1970) is an American former professional ice hockey player, a Stanley Cup champion and a two-time US Olympian.
+After playing for St. Cloud State University, Hedican played with the 1992 US Olympic Team before he made his NHL debut in the 1991–92 season with the St. Louis Blues.
+In his third season with the Blues, Hedican was traded to the Vancouver Canucks with Jeff Brown and Nathan LaFayette for Craig Janney, on March 21, 1994, joining the Canucks in time for their Stanley Cup Final run that season.

 Early life

 Hedican was born on August 10, 1970, in Saint Paul, Minnesota to parents Gerald and Theresa.
 He grew up alongside his older sister Kelly, who later married his St. Cloud State University teammate Scott Eichstadt.
 She began dating Eichstadt while Hedican was playing with Team USA at the 1992 Winter Olympics.

 Playing career

 Amateur

-Growing up in Saint Paul, Minnesota, Hedican attended North St. Paul High School who retired his jersey number in 2006.
+Growing up in North Saint Paul, Minnesota, Hedican attended North St. Paul High School who retired his jersey number in 2006, meaning no player on the team may wear that number.
 During his high school career, he played four sports: hockey, football, soccer, and golf.
 Hedican played football in his freshman season before switching to soccer as a sophomore and junior, despite never playing it before.
 In his junior year, Hedican grew increasingly upset about his lack of playing time and spent the entire offseason bulking up.
-After expericing a growth spurt as a senior, in which he grew seven inches, he returned to football.
+After experiencing a growth spurt as a senior, in which he grew seven inches, he returned to football.

-As a senior, Hedican started the season playing his regular position as a winger but was forced to move to defense due to numerous injuries.
+As a senior, Hedican started the hockey season playing his regular position as a winger but was forced to move to defense due to numerous injuries.
 He proved to be successful in this position and was nominated to The Associated Press All-State team and played in the Maroon and Gold All-Star Series for high school seniors.
 Although he was approached by many colleges, Hedican chose to play ice hockey for St. Cloud State University due to their scholarship offer.
 He later said: "It was a great opportunity to turn the program around, as they were bringing in 10 freshmen.
 We (his teammates) said that to each other, we stuck together and we had a good team while I was there."
 Prior to committing to St. Cloud, Hedican debated whether to play major junior hockey.